Day One | Wednesday, 20 May 2026

 Somi Khani, Learning & Organisation Development Manager, Southern Cross Care

-Philippa Ayre, Acting Chief Executive Officer, Cape Care
+Philippa Ayre, Chief People Officer, Cape Care

 10:45